mainej/schema-voyager/README.md

 Enter **supplemental properties**.
 Schema Voyager defines supplemental properties that can be assigned to an attribute, properties which specify what the attribute references and whether it's deprecated, among other characteristics.

-> Typically you'll maintain these supplemental properties in a separate [file](/doc/sources.md#file-source) by hand (don't worry, it's not hard!) though see how to [infer](/doc/datomic-inference.md) supplemental properties from an unfamiliar running database.

 It's these supplemental properties that turn Schema Voyager into a living document about how your schema is being used, how attributes reference entities, which attributes are deprecated, and more.